 Sports are an important part of CAA’s past and present.
 Intramurals were serious competitions for students in the 1980s and 1990s, as students competed with each other in hockey and volleyball.
 In that same period, a gymnastics team travelled around the province putting on shows featuring tumbling and acrobatic routines, while promoting a healthy drug-free life.

 Since the 1990s, Cariboo Adventist Academy has regularly featured in CASA (Canadian Adventist School Athletics) tournaments, visiting Kelowna, Burnaby, Abbotsford, and Alberta, annually for flag football and volleyball tournaments, winning a few titles in the process.
-Cariboo also once hosted a volleyball tournament every year, and currently hosts annual local interschool volleyball and basketball tournaments.
-Cariboo’s sports teams are known for the high level they play at, while maintaining an even higher level of sportsmanship; and travel each year to tournaments across British Columbia, Alberta, and Washington State.
+Cariboo Adventist Academy hosts local interschool volleyball and basketball tournaments each year.
+Cariboo’s sports teams are known for the high level they play at, while maintaining an even higher level of sportsmanship; and sport remains an important part of our school program.

 Today Cariboo Adventist Academy continues to operate on its campus just south of the lake, serving students across the Cariboo region, offering an excellent student-teacher ratio, high quality academics, an inclusive environment, and diverse extracurriculars, so that every child can receive a preparation for life.

 Staff of the CAA Reflections, our school yearbook, 1977-78